azadehdarabi/Network/syllabus.md

 <b>Essential softwares :</b><br>
-One of the most common programming languages and related libraries
+One of the most common programming languages and related libraries<br>

 <b>Assessment :</b><br>